Diabetes Type 1

 Short or mild cases of hypoglycemia can cause weakness and fatigue.
 Prolonged or serious cases are more dangerous, causing confusion, clumsiness, or unconsciousness.
 Especially severe cases may lead to irreversible brain damage, seizures, comas, and ultimately death.

-SYMPTOMS OF HYPOGLYCEMIA
+COMMON SYMPTOMS OF HYPOGLYCEMIA

 - Difficulty speaking